OEX

-OEX - Fathom EV 300 Sleeping Bag
+OEX Fathom EV 300 Sleeping Bag

 Running these analyses costs money.
-Buy through my links to support the site!
-I may get a small commission for some links, and it doesn't cost you anything.
-Thank you!
+Buy through my links to help keep lights on!
+I may get a small commission.

-Reddit Reviews:
+Reddit Reviews

 I've only ever owned 3 sleeping bags, an oex fathom 300, a rab neutrino 200 and a decathlon mt900 0 degree The fathom was synthetic and just over 1kg, I have to say I was very impressed with it and used it down to 0 no problem (I sleep warm tbf) it's only negative was it's pack size.
-The decathlon was very impressive packed up small and was around 900 grams and Β£170.
+The decathlon was very impressive packed up small and was around 900 grams and £170.
 Sadly I was too tall for it so was passed on to my partner who was still using a fathom.
 The Rab neutrino was a huge let down and Rab must have been high when doing the temp rating for it, the cut of it was also very restrictive it quickly got sold and that led me to quilts.
 For your needs the decathlon would probably be ideal.
 My main suggestion would be avoid low fill power down, I personally aim for 800+, 700 at a push.
 And be wary of companies temp ratings (looking at you Rab and thermarest)

 The Rab cost 250 and is marketed and being useable down to -1, simply not true with 200 grams of 800 fill down. also looking at the Rab website it appears I'm not the only unimpressed with it.
 The oex like you say is a cheap bag and is great value for money so of course I'd be more happy with a bag that cost 45 quid and exceeded expectations than one that was 250 and completely underwhelmed me.
 Then there is the shape the Rab is ridiculously tight!
 To the point it made me move away for sleeping bags.
 Both bags used around 0 on the same mat and I found the oex warmer.
 I had a thermarest corus that like you say "lofted up 3 times thicker" however that's another product that wasn't fit for purpose.
 Huge horizontal baffles with 650fp down, only ends one way lol.